ShaneMcC/blog.dataforce.org.uk/content/posts/2024/11/23-convert-lxc-container-to-vm/index.md

 umount /mnt
 reboot
 ```
+(This whole process is also available as a [script](outer_script.sh) that I take no responsibility for, if your vm setup is not correct this may blat all your data.)

 You will need to go back to the console of the VM and press enter to *actually* reboot as it waits for you to confirm that you have ejected the CD.